Do your kids own a dictionary? Or are they becoming a thing of the past?

 Bible dictionaries are a fantastic tool for better understanding scripture – and here’s a dictionary especially for younger readers!
 The Kids’ Bible Dictionary provides interesting, age-appropriate, often fun definitions for 1,000 Bible words and names.
 From Aaron, Abba, and Abomination to Zacchaeus, Zeal, and Zion, the Kid’s Bible Dictionary covers all the key terms from the whole of scripture.
 Fully illustrated, with a colorful, kid-friendly design, Kid’s Bible Dictionary is ideal for personal reading, Sunday schools, and home schooling.
 Recommended for children ages 8 to 12.

 A combination of the 500 most popular words for preschoolers along with essential DC super hero names and terms, this unique visual dictionary makes it fun for kids to build their vocabulary and early and pre-reading skills.
 Superman, Batman, Wonder Woman, Green Lantern, the Flash–and other fan favorites–are fabulous guides to first words and the DC universe.
 The classic comic book art rounds out this entertaining, educational, great-looking package.
 Each entry includes an illustration, and an example of the word used in a sentence.
 Recommended for children ages 3 and up.

 Dictionaries provide children with so much information about words, especially when they’re learning to read.
 They teach things like: pronunciation, correct spelling(s), word meanings, parts of speech, and syllable divisions.

-Your turn: Did you find this list of children’s dictionaries to be helpful?
+Your turn: Did you find this list of children’s dictionaries and picture book dictionaries to be helpful?
 Do you feel dictionaries are becoming obsolete with the invention of online dictionaries?
 Feel free to share in the comments.